How to Dye Easter Eggs with Cool Whip

 6. Let Eggs Rest

 Repeat the previous step for each egg you want to dye and place them all on a plate or drying rack.
-Then, let them rest undisturbed for 5-10 minutes while they absorb the pigment from the food colouring.
+Then, let them rest undisturbed for 5-10 minutes while they absorb the pigment from the food coloring.

 Eggs dipped in whipped cream with swirled colours resting on plate.